Learning theory

 The organizing framework: deployed systems adapt through symbolic artifacts — durable, inspectable, and verifiable — filling the gap between training and in-context learning.

-- deploy-time-learning-the-missing-middle — three timescales of system adaptation; the verifiability gradient from prompt tweaks to deterministic code; concrete before-and-after examples of constraining at different grades
+- deploy-time-learning-the-missing-middle — three timescales of system adaptation; co-evolving prose and code as agile-style deploy-time learning (prose and code co-evolve, hybrid as end state); concrete before-and-after examples of constraining at different grades

 - changing-requirements-conflate-genuine-change-with-disambiguation-failure — reframes agile: "changing requirements" hide late-surfacing interpretation errors in underspecified specs; short iterations bound interpretation-error propagation, not just change-response latency